South Beach's most infamous hotel: Inside the Versace Mansion

-(CNN) — Ocean Drive is one of the most iconic and most photographed stretches of Miami Beach.
+(CNN) — The world-famous Ocean Drive is one of the most photographed stretches of Miami Beach.

 But, with its neon lights and sidewalk cafes serving beer-garitas for two, it's not known for being a high-end destination.